Marketing systems built around what the customer really wants, not what we think they want.

 You see the dark clouds ahead?
 A storm is coming.
 And soon, all the home service businesses that relied in traditional lead generation, like door knocking, telemarketing, lead source companies, referrals, canvassing, etc., will soon be wiped out.
 The only question is, will your business stay competitive and succeed?
 Or will you fall behind or end up just fighting for the scraps?
 It all depends on how good your online marketing is in the future.

-Offline can be stuff like referrals, telemarketing, canvassing and door knocking, flyers, and so on...
+Offline marketing can include things like referrals, telemarketing, canvassing or door knocking, flyers, and more.”

-Online is ads, your website, social media, etc.
+Online is stuff like ads, your website, social media marketing, etc.

 84% of homeowners use Google before choosing a contractor.